eayin2/bacula_scripts/README.md

 #### Usage

 ##### usage: bacula_stats [-h] [-a] [-r] [--version]

-bacula_stats 0.1.1 - Display recent and all backups.

 optional arguments:
   -h, --help    show this help message and exit
   -a, --all     Return all backups.